Colorado State University (Social Work)

 I am a graduate from Colorado State University.
 In 2014 I received my Bachelor's Degree in Social Work.
 I love working with children and helping them grow as well as succeed.
 I currently work at a public school in Brighton, CO, as a Paraprofessional in Special Education.
 I am constantly helping students with their assignments, and providing support in the classroom setting.
 My students mean a lot to me, and I am determined in making goals to help each one succeed!
 When I began working in a school setting, I immediately fell in love with my job.
 There is nothing more rewarding than watching a student dedicate their time and hard work into reaching a goal, and seeing the satisfaction and amazement on their face from becoming successful in school.

-During the summer months, I will be tutoring Monday through Wednesday at the school I am employed with.
-I will be at the school located in the city of Brighton from 8am-12pm (which means I will be unavailable at those times), and then be available for further tutoring sessions from 1pm-3pm.
+Throughout the school year I have tutored students before and after school at my current job.
+During the summer months, I will be tutoring Monday through Wednesday.
+This is my second year tutoring students in grade levels ranging from Kindergarten to 8th grade.
 I am more than willing to make a drive that will take no more than 30 minutes of traveling distance.
-I can also work outside of this summer schedule, but within a reasonable time and place.
-I prefer to meet at a public library, or any quiet public place.
-However, I am also more than willing to make an exception depending on the situation.
+For tutoring sessions, I prefer to meet at a public library or any quiet public place.
+However, I am also more than willing to make an exception on the meeting place depending on the situation.

-I hope I am the right fit for you and/or your student, and I hope we can reach for the stars together, so we may soar in your academic achievement!
+I hope I am the right fit for you and your student!
+I just know that your student and I will reach for the stars together to soar in excellent academic achievement!
 I am a graduate from Colorado State University.
 In 2014 I received my Bachelor's Degree in Social Work.
 I love working with children and helping them grow as well as succeed.
 I currently work at a public school in Brighton, CO, as a Paraprofessional in Special Education.
 I am constantly helping students with their assignments, and providing

 I am willing to make any accommodations to my hourly rate based on income and student needs.